Work with cookies

 There are several ways to work with cookies in TElHTTPSClient class.

-The other way is to use RequestCookies and ResponseCookies properties.
+You can use RequestCookies and ResponseCookies properties.
 RequestCookies contains the list of cookies to be sent to the server (see the cookie format below).
 ResponseCookies contains the list of cookies received from the server.

 Each cookie is sent by the server in the following format: